Rafapp/SJSU-MaterialsEngineering-VR-lab/README.md

 ### Technical Lead
 Rafael Padilla Perez

-This project is a new repository based on the CVRLabSJSU project by Vincent Brubaker-Gianakos https://github.com/Apelsin/CVRLabSJSU, which is a fork from the CVRLabSJSU project by Ian Hunter, which is in turn a fork of the SBHacks project by Connor Smith, Anish Kannan, and Kristin Agcaoili.
+This project is a new repository. which includes some 3D meshes from CVRLabSJSU project by Vincent Brubaker-Gianakos https://github.com/Apelsin/CVRLabSJSU, which is a fork from the CVRLabSJSU project by Ian Hunter, which is in turn a fork of the SBHacks project by Connor Smith, Anish Kannan, and Kristin Agcaoili.

 Hand models and rig provided under creative commons 4.0 license: https://developer.oculus.com/licenses/creative-commons-4.0